 2.6.
 Per cent spectral reflectance

 The leaf spectral data were collected by pointing the instrument at a distance of 30cm above the leaf on clear sunny days between 10 am to 1 pm local time.
 The instrument was optimized and calibrated before the first measurement and after every five minutes onwards to adapt to changing atmospheric conditions as mentioned by Luther and Carroll (1999) and Abdel – Rahman et al. (2010).
-The incident spectrum was periodically obtained from the light reflected by a barium sulphate standard panel before each set of measurements.
-The per cent reflectance spectrum was calculated as the ratio between the reflected spectra from target and the incident spectra (reference) of the canopy using the following formula.
+The incident spectrum was periodically obtained from the light reflected by a Barium sulphate standard panel before each set of measurements.
+The per cent reflectance spectrum was calculated using the following formula.

 Reflectance from target (Plant canopy)